 Here’s the Team Titleist weekend wrap-up…

-PGA TOUR: It was a 1-2-3 New 2013 Pro V1x sweep at the Honda Classic where Titleist golf ball loyalist Michael Thompson (New 2013 Pro V1x) achieved his dream of winning on the PGA Tour.
-Thompson, who finished at 9-under 271, posted a two shot victory over runner-up and Titleist Brand Ambassador Geoff Ogilvy and four shots over rookie and third round co-leader Luke Guthrie (New 2013 Pro V1x).
+PGA TOUR: It was a 1-2-3 sweep for New 2013 Pro V1x players at the Honda Classic, where Titleist golf ball loyalist Michael Thompson achieved his dream of winning on the PGA Tour.
+Thompson, who finished at 9-under 271, posted a two shot victory over runner-up and Titleist Brand Ambassador Geoff Ogilvy and four shots over rookie and third round co-leader Luke Guthrie.

 Thompson and Ogilvy each closed with 1-under par 69's, two of only five final rounds under par on a punishing day at PGA National.
 Both players advance to this week's WGC-Cadillac Championship as a result of their performances at the Honda Classic.